One of the most biologically rich places in Colorado successfully protected from oil and gas development.

 Atop the Roan Plateau.
 Photo Courtesy Scott Braden.

-Because of a lawsuit and eventual settlement by Wilderness Workshop, conservation, and sportsmen’s groups, in 2016 the Bureau of Land Management (BLM) adopted a new, responsible management plan that prohibits oil and gas development on the public lands atop the plateau and provided a new lease on life for this natural gem.
-Today, WW continues our efforts to protect the Roan – through advocacy, hands-on restoration projects with our members, and vigilant review of any proposed development.
+Because of a lawsuit and eventual settlement by Wilderness Workshop and partner groups in the conservation and sporting communities, in 2016 the Bureau of Land Management (BLM) adopted a new management plan that prohibits oil and gas development on 90% of the public lands atop the plateau and provided a new lease on life for this natural gem.
+Today, WW continues our efforts to protect the Roan – through advocacy, hands-on restoration projects with our members and vigilant review of any proposed development.
+WW also continues looking for ways to secure closure for the remaining 10% of the top of the Roan that is still open to new leasing.

 Ecologically Significant